Using Verbals and Verbal Phrases for Better Writing

 Making the Most of Verbals and Verbal Phrases

 Smart use of verbals and verbal phrases can make your writing more colorful and more precise.
-Have you seen any great examples of verbal phrases lately?
+Have you seen any great examples of different types of verbal phrases lately?
 Let us know in the comments section!